 All internal and external conduit openings on the CUBE must be completely sealed with a duct seal compound to prevent moisture from entering the equipment compartment.
+The battery compartment must be internally sealed from the equipment compartment to prevent outgassing from the batteries into the equipment compartment.
 Use a moldable, flame-retardant putty style duct seal material.
 Do not use an expanding foam seal.
 Mold the putty so that the open space around the wire or conduit is completely sealed, as shown in Figure 10.
 If the openings must be accessed at any time, remove the putty and set it aside.
 When work is complete, re-mold the putty to re-seal the opening.